mathew-j-davis/boxesandarrows/ai/ai_readme_clear_yaml_E.md

   Object.entries(propsObj).forEach(([key, value]) => {
     if (this.hasTag(value, 'clear')) {
       // This is a clear property
-      const clearChildren = value.__clear; // Should be true
+      const clear = value.__clear; // Should be true

       // Process the value based on its type if (value.__value === undefined || value.__value === null) {
-        // No value or null value - just add with the clearChildren flag this.addProperty(renderer, groupPath, key, 'string', null, false, properties, clearChildren);
+        // No value or null value - just add with the clear flag this.addProperty(renderer, groupPath, key, 'string', null, false, properties, clear);
       } else if (typeof value.__value === 'object' && !Array.isArray(value.__value)) {
-        // Value is an object - create the parent property with clearChildren flag this.addProperty(renderer, groupPath, key, 'string', null, false, properties, clearChildren);
+        // Value is an object - create the parent property with clear flag this.addProperty(renderer, groupPath, key, 'string', null, false, properties, clear);

         // Then process the object properties as nested this.processNestedObject(renderer, groupPath, key, value.__value, properties);
       } else {
-        // Simple scalar value - add with the clearChildren flag this.addUntaggedProperty(renderer, groupPath, key, value.__value, properties, clearChildren);
+        // Simple scalar value - add with the clear flag this.addUntaggedProperty(renderer, groupPath, key, value.__value, properties, clear);
       }
     } else if (this.hasTag(value, 'group')) {
       // Existing group handling